Undergraduate Research Grants

 - Leave term research grants are intended for unpaid research.
 For example, if your faculty research mentor is paying you hourly wages for the work related to your research, you are not eligible for a leave term research grant unless you have additional expenses not covered by your wages.
 This must be detailed on the budget form, and your wages must be included in the "additional sources of funding" section.

-- If you have received funding through another UGAR program (e.g. Presidential Scholars), you must be in good standing in that program in order to be considered for a grant (e.g. submitted all required paperwork and final reports).
+- If you have previously received funding through UGAR, you must be in good standing in that program in order to be considered for a grant (e.g. submitted all required paperwork and final reports).

 - The grant selection committee includes faculty from the four divisions (humanities, interdisciplinary, sciences, social sciences).
 Therefore, your proposal should be written in such a way that it is comprehensible to non-experts in your field.